 The Open Space Division maintains the recreational facilities in BCOS, which are primarily primitive multi-use trails.
 "Routine maintenance includes road and trail maintenance, trash pickup, facility maintenance, fence installation and repair, revegetation of heavily used or disturbed areas, removal of invading species, sediment and erosion control and facility and equipment repairs" (MPOS Facility Plan, pg.
 36).
-Trail maintenance is emphasized separately in this plan due to its focus on visitor use.
+(Trail maintenance is discussed later in this plan.)